Notification LED: Alternative always on display feature

 The notification LED light was popular when feature phones were widely used.
 In early smartphones running Windows Mobile or the Android operating system, the LED notification light was also a fairly common feature.
-These smartphones usually had LCD displays, so without the LED present, the entire backlight behind the display would need to be turned on to check for any new notifications.
+These smartphones usually had LCD screens, so without the LED present, the entire backlight behind the display would need to be turned on to check for any new notifications.

 Gradually, the smartphone industry has been moving towards OLED displays.
 With this transition, the dedicated notification LED light has slowly been eliminated from newer smartphones.
 There is also a focus by smartphone designers to minimize the screen bezels or keep them very thin, thus leaving no room for the notification LED light.

-As a replacement for the LED light, some smartphones from Samsung, LG, Nokia include an Always On Display feature.
+As a replacement for the LED light, some smartphones from Samsung, LG, and Nokia include an Always On Display feature.
 On OLED displays, the Always-On Display (AOD) shows limited information while the phone is asleep, that is, when the entire display is not lit up.
 With OLED screens, only a part of the screen, or a few pixels on it can be turned on to convey information.

 With any pixel on an OLED screen effectively being a notification LED, software can be used to customize its appearance.
 It can blink or pulse like a light continuously, or some phone manufacturers light up the display's pixels like a ring or have edge lighting.